dom1k11/ai-reviewer-repo/README.md

 AI Reviewer Assistant automatically generates structured code reviews for GitHub repositories using OpenAI.

+> ## ⚠️ IMPORTANT NOTE
+> ### While waiting for the code review, some features were expanded and improved.
+Because of this, certain parts of the application now depend on external services (like Auth0) that causes it difficult to mock specific endpoints or workflows locally.
+---

 ## 📑 Table of Contents
 - [Features](#features)
 - [Stack](#stack)